 Prior to joining the Strategy Center in 2009, Jenny was Organizing Director at the Maine People’s Alliance and Maine People’s Resource Center, Maine’s largest citizen action group and a key partner in the Alliance for a Clean and Healthy Maine, where she coordinated a team of seven community organizers working on a range of campaigns around the state.
 Prior to her role as Organizing Director, Jenny was a community organizer herself.
 She came home to Maine after working with the Center for Community Change in Washington DC, an organization which helps low-income people build powerful, effective organizations through which they can change their communities for the better, and the Bill Emerson National Hunger Fellows program of the Congressional Hunger Center.

 Jenny has a masters degree in Public Policy and Management with a focus on financial management from the Muskie School of Public Service and a bachelor’s degree from Dartmouth College.
-A native of Blue Hill, Maine, she now lives in Portland with her husband, Andy.
+A native of Blue Hill, Maine, she now lives in Portland with her husband, Andy, and their son, Abraham.

 Coalition and Grassroots Advocacy Coordinator